smatechnologies/ibm-i-agent-docs/docs/file-transfer/screens.md

 with another OpCon Agent (LSAM) to perform a file transfer.
 The SMAFT Server takes the TLS Security Server role, while the SMAFT Agent takes the TLS Client role.
-Accordingly, the following table of parameters shows a \"Server App\" and a \"Client App\" that must be assigned to the correct IBM Digital Certificate Manager Store\'s Application(s).
+Accordingly, the following table of parameters shows a "Server App" and a "Client App" that must be assigned to the correct IBM Digital Certificate Manager Store's Application(s).

 Field
 :::